Shikahina/DinaKadhi/README.md

 # Dinakadhi

-This project was built with ReactJS.
+This project is built with ReactJS.
 A little bit of Material UI is used for date-pickers.

 ## Use case